sap-tutorials/Tutorials/tutorials/sapui5-webide-add-order-activity/sapui5-webide-add-order-activity.md

 **10 Minutes**.

 ---
->  **Web IDE** If you don't have the Web IDE open, follow these steps: [Enable and open the HANA Cloud Platform Web IDE](http://www.sap.com/developer/tutorials/sapui5-webide-open-webide.html)
+>  **Web IDE** If you don't have the Web IDE open, follow these steps: [Enable and open the SAP Cloud Platform Web IDE](http://www.sap.com/developer/tutorials/sapui5-webide-open-webide.html)

 1. Open the `webapp/i18n/i18n.properties` file, and add the following four lines to the bottom: